Amazon Marketplace Integration

 How do I download my FBA orders?

-Despite how it sounds, you can't download your FBA orders with the FBA integration.
-You will need to enable the Amazon Marketplace integration to import orders already fulfilled by Amazon (AFN) by FBA.
+Despite how it sounds, you cannot download FBA orders with the FBA integration.
+Instead, enable the Amazon Marketplace integration to import orders already fulfilled by Amazon (AFN) by FBA.
 Any orders coming from Amazon will be imported through the Marketplace integration, which is an order source.
 Any orders going to Amazon for fulfillment will be submitted through the FBA integration, which is a fulfillment service.
 Please read this section of this guide for more details.

 My Amazon integration won't connect to Order Desk due to an error about MWS.
 How can I fix this?